I’ll be straightforward: You need a Content Management System (CMS) because the world has never been so interconnected. Hold on, and I’ll explain why.

 So, what makes a difference in the cost is the update and maintenance.
 That makes the CMS a more cost-effective option.

-How to evaluate the best hosting service for a CMS?
+How To Choose the Best Hosting Service for a CMS?

 The CMS is not the only critical component for site maintenance.